hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 The pipeline follows a hybrid LLM-to-classifier approach: we start with flexible LLM exploration to discover and annotate narrative frames, then scale up with a fine-tuned transformer classifier.
 This balances domain adaptability (frames tailored to each question and context) with computational efficiency (fast inference over large corpora).

-**Data collection and preparation**: We query MediaCloud collections with topical filters to discover relevant articles, scrape full text, extract main content (removing boilerplate), and chunk into sentences or short spans for analysis.

-**Frame discovery and labeling**: An LLM proposes a compact set of narrative frames tailored to the specific question (e.g., "What are the causes of air pollution discussed in Jakarta?"), creating a domain-specific taxonomy.
-We then use the LLM to carefully label a diverse sample of chunks with frame distributions (multi-label), capturing ambiguous cases and providing training data.

-**Scalable classification**: We fine-tune a multi-label transformer classifier (language-appropriate, e.g., IndoBERT for Indonesian) on the LLM-labeled samples, then use it to classify all chunks across the corpus.
-This gives us consistent, fast inference while preserving the frame schema defined by induction.

-**Aggregation and reporting**: Chunk-level predictions are aggregated to article-level profiles using length-weighted attention, then rolled up into time series (daily values, 30-day smoothed) and domain-level breakdowns.
-Reports combine interactive HTML for exploration with static visualizations for versioning and embedding.